 I wouldn’t worry too much about this tip, but it’s basically just extra “insurance” in helping you pick out a product that can potentially be a huge hit.

 Let’s say out of the above list, I chose “PLR Jackpot”.
 I would write a post on my site that be titled “PLR JackPot Review.
-Is it Good?” and just go from there.
-I’d repeat that for every other product I review, but keep the titles unique each time you do it, otherwise, it’ll get boring for your reader.
+Is it Good?” and just go from there and I could also do a YouTube review on the same PLR Jackpot program.

 What I typically do is piggyback off the product that is about to be launched, look at it as carefully as I can and determine a few things:

 A) If it’s good, I WILL promote it.